Over the last 20 years, we’ve learned six great lessons about crisis communications:

 4. Ask specifically who you’ll be working with on a day-to-day basis, their experience and examples of similar situations they’ve worked on.

 5. Ask if the firm writes crisis communication plans and what goes into those plans.
-Even if you don’t need a plan right now – or don’t have time to build one – you’ll learn how deeply the firm is immersed in crisis communications.
+Even if you don’t need a plan right now – or don’t have time to build one – the answer to this question will let you know how deeply the firm is immersed in crisis communications.

 6. Ask what kind of training the firm provides, who provides that training and the depth and breadth of the trainers’ experience.